WallarooLabs/blog.wallaroolabs.com/README.md

 ## Hugo

-The Pony website is generated using [Hugo]: a static website generator.
+The Wallaroo Labs blog is generated using [Hugo]: a static website generator.
 If you are making larger changes to the site, you will need to install Hugo locally to verify your changes are working.

 Because the site is deploying using a remote server, you should make sure you are developing using whatever version the deploy server is currently run

 ## blog.wallaroolabs.com hosting

-Ponylang.org is hosted using [Netlify].
+blog.wallaroolabs.com is hosted using [Netlify].

 ## Setting up your author info